José Mourinho: Roma

-Media
+Fenerbahçe

+On 8 November 2024, Mourinho received a 1 game suspension for comments made at a press conference regarding the Süper Lig.
+Mourinho was quoted attacking the league by asking "Nobody abroad wants to watch the Turkish league.
+Who wants to watch this Turkish league abroad?” he said.
+“Why should they see this?
+It’s too grey, it’s too dark, smells bad."
+During the press conference, Mourinho also claimed that referees in Turkey are biased, saying that "It’s more difficult because we play against our opponents…but we play against the system, and to play against the system is the most difficult thing."

+On 25 February 2025, following a 0–0 draw between Mourinho's Fenerbahçe and rival Galatasaray, Galatasaray announced that they had initiated criminal proceedings against comments they claimed to be racist statements.
+During the post-game press conference, Mourinho had praised Slovenian head referee Slavko Vinčić, stating that he told a Turkish referee "If you are the referee...would be a disaster.
+When I say him, I say the general tendency."
+Later in the conference, he praised Vinčić for an incident which occurred involving centre back Yusuf Akçiçek; "I have to thank the referee because with a Turkish referee after the big dive and the first minute and their bench jumping like monkeys on top of the kids."
+After the incident, former professionals such as Didier Drogba, Michael Essien and William Gallas voiced their support for Mourinho on their social media accounts.
+Mourinho received 4 games suspension and £35,000 fine for his comments about Turkish referees, which had been cut to 2 games and £12,200 fine.

+On 2 April 2025, Mourinho grabbed the nose of Galatasaray's manager Okan Buruk after Fenerbahçe lost 2–1 in the quarter-final at Şükrü Saracoğlu Stadium in Istanbul.

+As a media personality

 Mourinho signed up to cover the 2018 FIFA World Cup as an analyst on RT.
 In 2019, he began hosting a show on the RT network called On the Touchline with José Mourinho which covered the 2019 UEFA Champions League.
 In August 2019, Mourinho joined UK broadcaster Sky Sports as a pundit on their Premier League coverage.

 In collaboration with DAZN, in 2019 Mourinho appeared in The Making Of series, a 3 part documentary which relives the significant games that helped define football's greatest modern icons.
 Mourinho was involved in the 2020 Amazon Prime sports docuseries All or Nothing: Tottenham Hotspur (narrated by Tom Hardy) during his spell managing the club.

 In October 2022, Mourinho's famous phrase "park the bus" was added to the Oxford English Dictionary.
 Mourinho had used this phrase to describe Tottenham Hotspur's negative, defensive tactics following a 0–0 draw with his Chelsea side in 2004, stating "they brought the bus and left the bus in front of the goal as we say in my country".